dlcen/OpticFlowWalkingHeadingJudgements/Experiment1_Walking/AdditionalAnalysis/OpticFlowComparison/README.md

   - From the __translational field__, we calculated a __speed gradient__ on the speed of the flow vectors in the field.
   - From the __translational and rotational field__, we calculated the number of pairs of dots that could form __motion parallax__ for each virtual environment, according to the definition by [Longuet-Higgins & Prazdny, 1980](https://royalsocietypublishing.org/doi/abs/10.1098/rspb.1980.0057).

+`Batch_Calculation.m` runs the pipeline for all the virtual environments.

 ## Details of each step in the pipeline

 ### Dot sampling